What’s in the Bloodborne Pathogens Course?

 Our Description of Safety

 Here at Hard Hat Training, our goal is to make safety training easy and affordable.
 Our vision is to help companies minimize accidents and fatalities through consistent, in-depth training.
-Our training materials are frequently updated, which enables us to offer the most thorough, up-to-date, easy-to-use, and OSHA-compliant training options on the market today!
+Our training materials are frequently updated, which enables us to offer the most thorough, up-to-date, easy-to-use, and OSHA Aligned training options on the market today!

 We offer our courses in different types of learning formats.
 We offer in-person courses, online courses, training kits, as well as our unique train-the-trainer courses!
 Our course catalog presents companies with over 200 training topics, with each course being fully narrated and organized to keep the mind engaged.
 Our narration reads exactly what is written in the training to help any employees who have visual or hearing impairments.
 We also offer some of our courses in Spanish!